Paul Ryan Touts Mental Health Reforms As Key To Preventing Mass Shootings

 “Mental health reform is the critical ingredient to making sure that we can try and prevent some of these things that have happened in the past,” Ryan insisted.

-When the reporter tried to follow-up with a question about Republicans undoing an Obama administration regulation in February that would make it tougher for certain mentally ill people to get a gun, Ryan ignored it.
+When the reporter tried to follow-up with a question about Republicans undoing an Obama administration regulation in February that had made it tougher for certain mentally ill people to get a gun, Ryan ignored it.

 Instead, he went to veteran budget reporter Jonathan Nicholson from Bloomberg BNA, seemingly expecting a question about House Republicans adopting a budget this week that will help advance tax reform.